 BEIJING (China Daily Show) – Beleaguered men’s rights groups have declared that yesterday’s election of an all-male Politburo Standing Committee was a step in the right direction, as far as they are concerned.

 “Men have a very tough time of it in China.
-We have to go to work and – you know, shit like that,” explained Peng Mei, of the All-Male Federation of Chinese Moutai Drinkers (AMFCM).
-“I tell you one thing, though – my wife doesn’t understand.”
+We have to go to work and – you know, shit like that,” explained Peng Mei, chairman of the Federation of Chinese Moutai Drinkers, adding, “My mistress doesn’t understand me.”

-“It was a very close-run thing,” admitted AMFCM treasurer Jin Didi, mopping his jowls.
+“It was a close-run thing,” said Peng, referring to Liu’s nomination.
 “Luckily, it didn’t happen in the end.
-Can you imagine, though?
-It would’ve completely salted everyone’s KTV game… I don’t even want to think about that.”
+Can you imagine?
+It would’ve completely wrecked everyone’s game… I don’t even want to think about it.”

-“It’s difficult enough just getting out of the house every morning without my wife noticing,” muttered embittered Party Secretary for Agriculture and Whatnot Zhang Qishan, whose wide-ranging brief includes forced abortions and women’s rights.
+“It’s tough just slipping into the spare room every morning without my wife noticing,” said one official whose wide-ranging brief includes forced abortions and women’s rights.

-“Have you ever heard the expression by Mao Zedong that ‘Men hold up the other half of the sky’?
+“Have you ever heard the expression ‘Men hold up the whole sky’?
 No?
-Well, write it the fuck down,” Chinese philosopher, writer and historian Ming Fei confidently slurred to reporters.
+Well, write it down,” property developer and published poet Mung Fei ordered reporters.
 “You guys are going to be using it a lot over the next five years.”